cronvel/smart-preprocessor/documentation.md

 Please note that if the *loglevel* switch wasn't defined, the whole line would be blank.
 This is still related to the fact that [*no switch = original unprocessed source code*](#recommendations).
-So if you had typed `smart-preprocessor code.js code.pproc.js --whatever`, *code.pproc.js* would be:
+So if you had typed `smart-preprocessor code.js code.pproc.js --whatever`, *code.pproc.js* would had been:

 ```js
 var runningLogLevel ;